-Book Aid International works in partnership with library services and NGOs in Uganda to provide books to public, community and school libraries as well as higher education institutions, hospitals and prisons to facilitate reading for study and lifelong education as well as for pleasure.
+We work in partnership with library services and NGOs in Uganda to provide books to public, community and school libraries as well as higher education institutions, hospitals and prisons to facilitate reading for study and lifelong education as well as for pleasure.
 There is a real need in Ugandan institutions for the books we can supply – especially in the areas of higher education, medicine and school books.

 Our work in Uganda

 Through our partner National Library of Uganda (NLU), we support public libraries across Uganda.
-In 2015 we sent 20,252 books to NLU to support their network of libraries.

 Supporting schools in Uganda